dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 would be, the password should be sent in plain text (remember to only use this on a SSL enabled server) and will be encrypted on the backend:

+Note: that userGroups are not supported in the payload for user creation.
+There is a many-to-many relationship between User and UserGroup, and UserGroup is the owner of the relationship.
+If needed you may update UserGroup with a list of Users.

 ```json
 {
   "id": "Mj8balLULKp",